-“Father Abraham, please send someone to warn my five brothers,” the rich Jew pleaded.
+The rich Jew pleaded, “Father Abraham, please send someone to warn my five brothers.”

 Judah (father of the Jews) did indeed have five full-blood brothers.
-They were all sons of Leah.
+They were all sons of Jacob’s wife Leah.
 Their names were Reuben, Simeon, Levi, Issachar and Zebulun (Genesis 29-30).

-Third: This parable was a warning to the Jews, concerning their true destiny, should they remain unrepentant.
+Third: This parable was a warning to the Jews, concerning their true destiny, should they remain racist, arrogant and unrepentant.
 The “rich man” represented the Jewish leaders who thought themselves “rich” in the things of God.
-They believed that they would go to the “bosom of Abraham” at death, just because they were Jews - and “righteous” Jews at that (so they thought).
+(And they were.)
+They believed that they would go to the “bosom of Abraham” at death, just because they were Jews - and “righteous” Jews at that.
+(They got that part wrong.)

 DIDN’T CHRIST PREACH TO SOULS IN HELL?